tariqazizcyber/enterprise-cybersecurity-homelab/README.md

 * Improve log forwarding and normalization in Splunk
 * Analyze Windows authentication events for suspicious login behavior
-* Simulate basic attack scenarios within the lab
+* Simulate attack scenarios within the lab
 * Expand monitoring and detection use cases
 * Document investigation workflows and findings

 ---